Why companies need to refocus their marketing efforts in the wake of GDPR.

 Here are some ways to reach customers with direct marketing strategies, as well as some tips to help make them pop more in an age when GDPR has created a smaller potential audience.

-- Flyers, catalogs, and other direct mail:
+1. Flyers, Catalogs, and other direct mail:

 Flyers and catalogs can end up in the trash, but with a powerful message, headline, or image, you can attract the kind of attention that keeps your mail in someone’s hands and inspires action.
-Some businesses have even turned to sending boxes with a built-in video display to potential top-tier customers, this kind of direct mail is expensive, but it’s sure to have an impact and if it’s big enough, it can turn into a huge ROI.
+Some businesses have even turned to send boxes with a built-in video display to potential top-tier customers, this kind of direct mail is expensive, but it’s sure to have an impact and if it’s big enough, it can turn into a huge ROI.

 One of the best ways to create impactful email campaigns is by not sending customers an influx of messages.
 Too many emails can be a deterrent to engaging with a brand, so a steady stream of communication is better.

-Social media marketing should also be engaging, tying it into current news, holidays, or other events, can help your social media advertising stay relevant.
+Social media marketing should also be engaging, tying it into current news, holidays, or other events can help your social media advertising stay relevant.

 Banner ads are best used when retargeting a customer if they have opted in to let you capture their information, it’s easy to have banner ads appear that will remind them of your brand and help you stay top of mind.